Kingrashy12/nexu/package/README.md

 │  ○ Others
 ```

-After the prompts, `turbo-express-cli` will create a new Turbo-Express project and install the required dependencies.
+After the prompts, `nexujs-cli` will create a new Nexu project and install the required dependencies.

 ## File-Based Routing

-**Turbo-Express** automatically registers routes based on your file structure.
-To add a new route, simply create a JavaScript or TypeScript file inside the routes directory, and Turbo-Express will automatically register it.
+**Nexu** automatically registers routes based on your file structure.
+To add a new route, simply create a JavaScript or TypeScript file inside the routes directory, and Nexu will automatically register it.

 For example: